Attractor-Keyed Memory

-Architectures built around discrete selection, including mixture-of-experts models~\cite{Fedus2022SwitchTransformers}, neuromorphic processors~\cite{Sze2017DNNsurvey,Izhikevich2025SpikingManifesto}, and photonic classifiers~\cite{Shen2017NanophotonicDL,Tait2017SiliconWeightBanks}, perform two operations per input: a router selects which of~$K$ experts (or lookup-table rows) to activate, then the associated $D$-dimensional payload is fetched from digital memory~\cite{wulf1995hitting,horowitz20141,hennessy2019new,Williams2009Roofline}.
-The fetch is the bottleneck: in large sparse models the payload read dominates both latency and energy~\cite{horowitz20141,Sze2017DNNsurvey}.
+Architectures built around discrete selection, including mixture-of-experts models~\cite{Fedus2022SwitchTransformers}, neuromorphic processors~\cite{Sze2017DNNsurvey,Izhikevich2025SpikingManifesto}, and photonic classifiers~\cite{Shen2017NanophotonicDL,Tait2017SiliconWeightBanks}, perform two operations per input: a router selects which of~$K$ experts to activate, then the associated $D$-dimensional payload is fetched from digital memory~\cite{wulf1995hitting,horowitz20141,hennessy2019new,Williams2009Roofline}.
+The fetch is the bottleneck: the payload read dominates both latency and energy~\cite{horowitz20141,Sze2017DNNsurvey}.
 Yet the physics of selection has already produced a rich observable at the moment of decision.

-When a laser selects a mode, a condensate occupies a state~\cite{Berloff2017PolaritonXY}, or an Ising machine relaxes toward a ground-state configuration~\cite{McMahon2016,Honjo2021CIM100k,StroevBerloff2023}, the winning attractor carries a high-dimensional physical signature (a full field amplitude, a multimode interference pattern, or a scattering response) far richer than the winner's index.
+When a laser selects a mode, a condensate occupies a state~\cite{Berloff2017PolaritonXY}, or an Ising machine relaxes toward a ground-state configuration~\cite{McMahon2016,Honjo2021CIM100k,StroevBerloff2023}, the winning attractor carries a high-dimensional physical signature far richer than the winner's index.
 This signature is discarded.
-We show that a fixed linear decoder can map it to arbitrary associated data, so that selection and memory access become a single event.
+We show that a fixed linear decoder can map it to arbitrary data, so that selection and memory access become a single event.
 We call this primitive \emph{attractor-keyed memory} (AKM); retrieval without a separate memory fetch we term \emph{fetchless lookup}.

 The framework rests on one physical assumption and one algebraic condition.
-The assumption is \emph{route-conditioned repeatability} (stereotypy): conditioned on route~$k$ winning, the measured signature is approximately the same regardless of which input triggered the selection.
+The assumption is \emph{route-conditioned repeatability} (stereotypy): conditioned on route~$k$ winning, the measured signature is approximately the same across inputs.
 Given stereotypy, the algebraic condition is that the $K$ calibrated mean signatures must be linearly independent.
 When they are, a minimum-norm pseudoinverse decoder~\cite{Penrose1955} $W = Y\Phi^{+}$ recovers any desired payload table~$Y$ exactly, where $\Phi \in \RR^{M_{\mathrm{sig}} \times K}$ collects the $K$ mean signatures of dimension~$M_{\mathrm{sig}}$.
-Since $\Phi$ depends only on the hardware, changing the payload requires only recompiling~$W$, not modifying the selector or recalibrating.
+Since $\Phi$ depends only on the hardware, changing the payload requires only recompiling~$W$.